 Colour is a key part of our visual signature but care should be taken not to use too many colours within a given piece of design at any one time.

 The central blue core colour is at the heart of our identity.
 The University shield and wordmark can be reproduced in the core colour and it can also be applied to icons and typography.
-In certain situations, where there are no images present, it can also be used as a background colour.

 Three complementary highlight colours have been specified to add vibrancy to the identity.
 These colours can only be used for typography, icons or delicate line work.
-These colours are not to be used for background colours or large block areas and should always be used sparingly.

 The block colours are intended for colouring larger flat spaces.
 They are subtle and can be used behind photography without overpowering the images.
 Normal usage might include posters and report covers, blocks of pull-out content within documents and digital applications, colour for graphs etc.